 What is it?

-If voters approve moving forward with Local Power in 2020, the city will have to pay for costs related to starting up the utility.
+If voters approve moving forward with Local Power in a future election, the city will have to pay for costs related to starting up the utility.
 These costs include:

 - IT systems